Reporting to MIT

 All MIT community members are encouraged to report any concern about discrimination, discriminatory harassment, and bias.
-To report incidents—including making an anonymous report—of discrimination, discrimination harassment, and bias, including sexual misconduct, intimate partner violence, and stalking, online click here.
+To report incidents—including making an anonymous report—of discrimination, discrimination harassment, and bias, including sexual misconduct, intimate partner violence, and stalking, online File an Incident Report.

 All MIT community members are encouraged to report concerns regardless of when or where the incident occurred or who was involved.
 Whether or not the conduct at issue may be subject to MIT’s jurisdiction for disciplinary action, supportive measures and resources are available to members of the MIT community impacted by discrimination, discrimination harassment, and bias.
-To learn more about supportive measures click here.
+Learn more about supportive measures.

 Contact IDHR directly at firstname.lastname@example.org or